Self-consume vs export: solar energy strategy for Perth households

 - Every kWh you self-consume saves 33.26c (the A1 import rate as of July 2026)

-The 23.26c gap is the incentive to consume solar when it's available rather than export it.
+The 31.26c gap for typical off-peak exports (23.26c for exports that land in the 3pm-9pm peak window) is the incentive to consume solar when it's available rather than export it.
 The more load you can shift to daytime hours, the better your overall savings.

 What practical self-consumption looks like